Skip to content

 • Uncovered wires and cables

 There are ways that you can help prevent slips, trips, and falls, and keep your worksite safer for you and your coworkers.
-One simple way is to practice good housekeeping, clean up as you go.
-Other ways include wearing slip-resistant shoes, being careful when walking on uneven surfaces as well as surfaces that are wet.
+One simple way is to practice good housekeeping by cleaning up as you go.
+Other ways include wearing slip-resistant shoes and being careful when walking on uneven or wet surfaces.

-Good construction site housekeeping is an easy way to prevent most slips, trips, and falls and it is often overlooked.
-Simply cleaning up your work area as you go can help on the job site.
+Good construction site housekeeping is an easy way to prevent most slips, trips, and falls, and is often overlooked.
+Simply cleaning up your work area as you go can help on the jobsite.
 Examples of good housekeeping include:

 • Cleaning up spills immediately

-• Mark areas that have spills and are wet until they are cleaned and dry
+• Marking areas that have spills and are wet until they are cleaned and dry

 • Mopping or sweeping debris from walking surfaces

-• Make sure walkways are free of clutter and obstacles
+• Making sure walkways are free of clutter and obstacles

 • Securing mats and rugs that are not laying flat